melikos1984/redux/docs/basics/Reducers.md

 >##### Note on Relationships

->In a more complex app, you’re going to want different entities to reference each other.
+>在更複雜的應用程式中，you’re going to want different entities to reference each other.
 We suggest that you keep your state as normalized as possible, without any nesting.
 Keep every entity in an object stored with an ID as a key, and use IDs to reference it from other entities, or lists.
-Think of the app’s state as a database.
-This approach is described in [normalizr's](https://github.com/gaearon/normalizr) documentation in detail.
-For example, keeping `todosById: { id -> todo }` and `todos: array<id>` inside the state would be a better idea in a real app, but we’re keeping the example simple.
+Think of the app’s state as a database. 這個方法詳細的描述在 [normalizr 的](https://github.com/gaearon/normalizr) 文件中。例如，keeping `todosById: { id -> todo }` and `todos: array<id>` inside the state would be a better idea in a real app, but we’re keeping the example simple.

-## Handling Actions
+## 處理 Actions

 Now that we’ve decided what our state object looks like, we’re ready to write a reducer for it.
 The reducer is a pure function that takes the previous state and an action, and returns the next state.